sagemath/trac_to_gh/Issue 1333.md

 # Issue 1333: [with trivial patch] fix a major inefficiency in floating point square root computation in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1333

 Original creator: was